cirquit/ffp-lib/README.md

  * clean `C:\Users\%USERNAME%\AppData\Roaming\ghci`                    (Win7 / Vista)
  * use the Haskell Platform uninstaller
  * delete MinGHC from wherever you unpacked it
- * update your PATH variable and remove deleted paths
+ * update your PATH environment variable and remove deleted paths

 ## How to install Haskell on Windows (tested with Win7):